tmbiro/Project-4/README.md

 ## Description of Data Analysis
 Data Analysis was done in a 3 step process:
 - **Step 1:** Data Cleaning and Preprocessing
+    - We began by importing our csv source to a jupyter notebook
+    - Before modeling, we made sure to clean, normalize and standardize our data
+        - When cleaning, we found dropping null values to be the most beneficial tactic
+            - Whenever you have more % of null values better to drop the column or row
+            - Whenever you have null values with outliers it's better to impute by median
+            - Whenever you have null values with out outliers it's better to impute by mean
+            - Whenever you have null values ok categorical values sometimes better to impute by mode.
+            - On the occassional cases some times imputation of null values deals with using algorithmic imputation
 - **Step 2:** Data Exploration and Visualization
 - **Step 3:** Predictive Analyses